bolt/docs/source/content.md

 If you're building a template and are unsure of what a certain variable contains or how the fields are named, use `{{ print(foo) }}`, where 'foo' is the name of your record or array.

-For detailed information on how to access the various fields and values in your templates, view the section (Content on the Template tags page)[/templatetags#content].
+For detailed information on how to access the various fields and values in your templates, view the section [Content on the Template tags page](/templatetags#content).